Astrophysics (Index)About

 The intent of intensity mapping and some other surveys is coverage of all or a significant portion of the sky.
 Issues include the field of view, scan speed and the scan pattern for efficient coverage and for scheduling time.
 In some cases, the Earth's rotation is used, e.g., for surveys using cylindrical telescopes.
 For space-borne surveys, rotation of the satellite might be used.

 Intensity maps may be of emissions made at a range of redshifts (e.g., a tracer indicating star formation) or may be from an early emission that is influenced during its travel history through redshifts, such as studies of the CMB or 21-cm surveys.
 In the latter case, anisotropy is analyzed with interest to see whether it was in the original source (e.g., quantum fluctuations in the CMB) and if not, whether it is an indication of large scale structure at substantial redshifts, or is the result of some phenomena within the Milky Way, and if it is distant, whether it is due to some particular object (e.g., a known galaxy cluster) or can be ascribed to unresolved distant objects, e.g., faint galaxies.
-Thus such studies contribute to all these areas.
-The influences on the signal that are not of interest may be termed interlopers.
+Thus such studies contribute to all these research areas.
+The influences on the signal that are not of interest are sometimes termed interlopers.
 Cross-correlations between intensity maps and other types of surveys, e.g., those covering the large scale structures and/or distant objects such as quasars are means of performing such analysis.

-Intensity mapping projects covering a substantial range of redshifts require the ability to recognize the signal (while taking into account background and foreground signals in the same range), and for a very large redshift range, inevitably requires more than one kind of telescope.
+Intensity mapping projects covering a substantial range of redshifts require the ability to recognize the signal (while taking into account background and foreground signals in the same range), and for a very large redshift range, inevitably requires more than one kind of instrument or telescope.

 (emission,EMR,cosmology)